The Linfield Art Gallery

 The health and safety of our guests, students, faculty and staff is always our top priority.
 We will follow all of the recommended COVID-19 health guidelines and requirements set forth by the Oregon Health Authority and Linfield University for every exhibit.

-As of March 12, 2022, face coverings are optional at Linfield University events and locations, per Linfield's face covering policy, unless in a healthcare setting.
+As of March 12, 2022, face coverings are optional at Linfield University events and locations, per Linfield's face covering policy.

 Gallery hours and information